 The most fascinating aspect of this project is the MOL headquarters offices, which are in a 120 meters tall building.
 According to the critics of this particular structure, they say that it will spoil the traditional and monumental image of the city.
 Based on their argument, they say that the building will be visible even when you only want to wander at Gellert-hill.
 But hey!
 We are talking about growth here, so having such a structure in the area can only attract more businesses and people, which is a good thing as it will boost the economy of the area.

 The concept of the ‘Southern Gate’ wasn’t released up until two years ago, and during that time, it was – and still is – one of the newest conceptions.
-When the news about the complete re-thinking of Inner-Ferencvaros, which is District IX, came out, and not forgetting the Northern region of the Csepel Island, it was widely published, and it became the center of attention to many investors.
+When the news about the complete re-thinking of Inner-Ferencvaros, which is District IX, came out, and not forgetting the Northern region of the Csepel Island, it was widely published, and it became the centre of attention to many investors.

 The northern part of Csepel had been abandoned for years, and frankly, it is too close to the heart of the city to let the territory remain idle any longer.
-The riverbank side of Ferencvaros, that is after you’ve passed the massive & modern office buildings, the theater, and MUPA has really developed.
+The riverbank side of Ferencvaros, that is after you’ve passed the massive & modern office buildings, the theatre, and MUPA has really developed.
 Therefore, the joint renovation and connection of these two areas could only result in an enlarged downtown with superb infrastructure.

 The Southern Gate plans include a bridge connecting Csepel and Ferencvaros river bank sides, an athletics arena, new apartments, dormitories, and a few office buildings.